-We are a centre of excellence that supports artists with an intellectual disability, to promote their work and advocate their inclusion in contemporary art practice.
+We are a creative social enterprise that supports artists with intellectual disabilities, promotes their work and advocates for their inclusion in contemporary art practice.

 Arts Project Australia has aimed high since 1974 when we set out to lead and innovate in the arts and disability sectors.
 Since then, the quality of our exhibitions and artwork created in our studio has flourished, fed by a range of innovative programs and activities.
 We were the first full-time art studio in Australia for artists with an intellectual disability and have built a reputation both in Australia and internationally for our achievements on this front.
 Proof lies in the consistency and quality of the exhibitions and programs that we produce and deliver, along with the extraordinary opportunities and experiences we have brokered for our artists.
 They have been included in exhibitions all over the world and are represented in countless public and private collections.

 > For more information visit ‘Our History’.

 Our Northcote studio is attended weekly by 130+ artists with an intellectual disability.
 Here, they are able to develop their own practice while supported by our professional staff artists.
 This is a space where feedback, guidance, and critical advice encourages each and every artist to find their own authentic voice.
 Art is not taught.
 Instead, we foster and nurture the creative direction of each artist to elicit works of personal meaning and style, whether in painting, drawing, ceramics, printmaking, 3D sculpture, and digital media.
 Our gallery staff plans a full annual program of exhibitions that feature artists’ work alongside that of the broader contemporary art community.